Photon1c/StockCandleWickAnalyzers/README.md

 # Wick Machine Vision Analysis 🚧 - Check back for new scripts!

-This Repository is a collection of minimal scripts that perform the following intended steps:
+This repository is a collection of minimal scripts that perform the following intended steps:

 1)Create a stock candle chart of a defined stock.
 2)Upload this chart to imagekit.io.